-(b) The lessee agrees, within six months after demand by the state, to subscribe to a reasonable cooperative or unit agreement that will adequately protect all parties in interest, including the state.
-The state reserves the right to prescribe such an agreement.
+(c) The lessee agrees, within six months after demand by both the State and ASRC, to subscribe to a reasonable cooperative or unit agreement approved by both lessors that will adequately protect all parties in interest, including the lessors.
+Further, the lessors, acting jointly reserve the right to prescribe such an agreement upon terms and conditions approved by both lessors.